 Around 99 percent of all farm animals are raised in one of the 20,000 factory farms in the U.S. Concentrating millions of animals onto factory farms has a number of negative effects.
 Crowded by the thousand into small sheds and stalls, these animals know nothing but fear and stress during their severely shortened lives.
 Starting with animal cruelty, the harmful repercussions of factory farms radiates to the surrounding environment.

 Livestock in the U.S. produces 335 million tons of excrement every year.
 This is way more waste than factory farms could ever redistribute as fertilizer, so the majority of waste is left to fester in massive, open-air waste lagoons.
 In effect, this waste is a pollutant, not a productive farming tool as some might believe.
 When you’re driving through the countryside and smell manure, it is likely coming from one of these lagoons, but the smell is really the least of our worries.

 Toxic Gases From Factory Farm Waste

 The mountains of manure from factory farms can release around 400 different harmful gases into the atmosphere.
 Some of these gases include nitrous oxide, methane, carbon dioxide, ammonia, and hydrogen sulfide.
 Because animals are kept by the thousand, the concentration of these gases can be extremely dangerous to the local community.
 Many of these gases are also potent greenhouse gases that contribute to environmental damage and Climate change.

 If you have ever used products containing ammonia, you know how overwhelming the smell can be.
-It is for this reason that opening windows and ensuring proper ventilation are always recommending when using anything ammonia-based.
+For this reason, opening windows and ensuring proper ventilation are always recommending when using anything ammonia-based.
 But when thousands of tons of ammonia are being released directly into the outdoor air, how is one supposed to escape the irritating effects of this gas?

 The sad answer is, you can’t.
 This is what it is like to live factory farm adjacent.

 Around 80 percent of ammonia emission in the U.S. come from farm animal waste and this noxious gas can cause a variety of harmful health effects, including dizziness, eye irritation, respiratory illness, and nausea.